What Bills Can You Pay With Your Credit Card?

 If you’ve done your taxes (you should have at least once if you're reading this article) then you’re likely aware that you can pay some taxes with your credit card.
 But, once again, processing fees apply.

 This is just a brief list of the common bills and services that we usually pay each year.
-If you are punctual in paying your monthly bills, and see the potential of growing your credit and your cashback, then take a look at the Visa Signature Empower Card.
-Now with 3% cashback on all purchases until the end of 2021, you'll feel rewarded with each bill paid.
+If you are punctual in paying your monthly bills, and see the potential of growing your credit and your cashback, then consider a Cashback Credit Card, like Visa Signature Empower Card.